StoddardOXC/OpenXCOM.Tools/Distribution/README.md

 MapView stores settings in a subfolder of itself.
 If you do not have user-permissions to write to that folder - eg. Program Files - you may have to either enable them or install MapView to a different hierarchy on your hardrive - eg. C:\\

-note for Mono users: MapView needs to run once and then be restarted for its window to resize properly.
+note for Mono users: MapView needs to run once and then be restarted for its window to resize properly.<br>
 Automated builds for Mono only: https://lxnt.wtf/oxem/#/MapView by Stoddard.

 <br>